roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 While the generated AI content now formed a substantial portion of my book, I needed to establish a comprehensive narrative, but some gaps still needed to be addressed.

-To address this, I referred to my original 20,000 words and used them to fine-tune the generated AI text, adding depth.
+To address this, I referred to my original 20,000 words and used them to fine-tune the generated AI text, adding depth and bringing it closer to my tone of voice.

 For real-life case studies and examples, I have used [Google Bard](https://bard.google.com/u/0/), which opened new opportunities with more current information.

-Understanding each AI model's abilities and limits is crucial to achieving consistent results.
+> Understanding each AI model's abilities and limits is crucial to achieving consistent results.

 ## Orchestrating a Well-Structured Book through AI

 Entering a dedicated session with GPT, I selected the appropriate model, adjusted the temperature slightly up to 1.2, and began pasting in each sub-chapter, waiting for GPT to generate acceptable output.

-> "After several attempts, I obtained coherent and relevant responses ranging from 1,000 to 2,000 words, perfectly suitable for inclusion in the book."
+> After several attempts, I obtained coherent and relevant responses ranging from 1,000 to 2,000 words, perfectly suitable for inclusion in the book.

 The subsequent sub-chapters flowed more seamlessly with input from its previously generated content.
 Here the 16k window of 3.5-turbo was crucial.